Youth Football Focus: Double Wing

 • Backside Cutoff Blocks

-For you who look at this play and say it is not a fair play for young players lining up in a USA Football league, I would say it is the perfect play to teach defensive fits and responsibility.
+For you who look at this play and say it is not a fair play for young defensive players lining up in a USA Football league, I would say it is the perfect play to teach defensive fits and responsibility.
 Once again, someone had better contain the play.
 Another player or players should be filling inside out and everyone else should be taking great pursuit angles to the ball.

 Look closely you will see that FirstDown PlayBook blocks your plays against multiple fronts.
 Know why?
 Because you will face multiple defenses this year.
 Choose the defense you are facing, make your edits and you are set.

 Reading this and are wondering where you can get help from proven football coaches?
 Check out this free trial on FirstDown PlayBook.
 Need help?
 Call us at (512) 814-6158 and a very real person will be on the phone calling you back to talk ball.
+This means you too NFL Flag football coaches!

 FirstDown PlayBook offers you 12 youth football formations jst like this Double Wing.
 There are unbalanced formation plays out of every one.
 You should consider one or two of these for your Pop Warner offense.
 Tap on any one of the tiles below to visit the article describing that formation.
 After reading the article then go join FirstDown PlayBook and get busy coaching your Pop Warner team with the best football playbook available!